mishafredmeyer/fa/README.md

 In the spirit of open source, please cite any re-use of the source code stored in this repository.
 Below is the suggested citation:

 Meyer, MF, S. E. Hampton, and others.
 2025.
-CNutritional content of winter phytoplankton communities in a varying under-ice light environment.
+Nutritional content of winter phytoplankton communities in a varying under-ice light environment.
 U.S. Geological Survey software release.
 Reston, VA.
 TBD.

 # Disclaimer
 This software is preliminary or provisional and is subject to revision.